Guide to IT Infrastructure for Your Small Business

 EFS stands for Amazon's Elastic File System.
 This simple storage volume solution allows you to share data between multiple EC2 instances or on-premises computers and is built to scale.
 You can use various storage classes to organize your data, and it even gives you a way to store it redundantly!

 This guide only scratches the surface of what's available in AWS.
+See what some business leaders learned when trying to set up IT infrastructure on their own.
 Setting up the IT infrastructure for your small business isn't something you need to do on your own – Pilotcore is here to help!
 We are a registered AWS partner with decades of combined experience, so our team can help set up the ideal infrastructure for your business needs.
 Contact us today to learn more!